kermitt2/biblio-glutton/doc/Build-Databases.md

 * optionally, but recommended, the Unpaywall dataset to get Open Access links aggregated with the bibliographical metadata, see [here](http://unpaywall.org/products/snapshot) to get the latest database snapshot.

 * optionally, usually not required, for getting ISTEX identifier informations, you need to build the ISTEX ID mapping, see below.

+* optionally, the [Crossref Open Funder Registry](https://gitlab.com/crossref/open_funder_registry) `registry.rdf` file for funder metadata lookup by funder DOI.

+* optionally, the [ROR (Research Organization Registry)](https://ror.org/) data dump from [Zenodo](https://zenodo.org/communities/ror-data), providing organization metadata with linkage to Crossref funder DOIs via FundRef IDs.
+ROR can also be configured for automatic monthly updates.

 The bibliographical matching service uses a combination of high performance embedded databases (LMDB), for fast look-up and cache, and Elasticsearch for blocking via text-based search.
 As Elasticsearch is much slower than embedded databases, it is used only when absolutely required.